 Leaderonomics.com is an advertisement free website.
 Your continuous support and trust in us allows us to curate, deliver and upkeep the maintenance of our website.
 When you support us, you allow millions to continue reading for free on our website.
 Will you give today?
 Click hereto support us.

 Aniisu K Verghese Ph.D. is an award-winning communications leader, personal branding coach, author, speaker and academician with over 22 years of experience.
-His mission is to organizations and individuals discover and develop their 'sweet-spot' through effective communications.
-Aniisu has spoken at international conferences on 4 continents and authored two books - Internal Communications - Insights, Practices and Models (2012) and Get Intentional (2021).
+His mission is to help organisations and individuals discover and develop their 'sweet-spot' through effective communications.
+Aniisu has spoken at international conferences on 4 continents and authored three books - Inclusive Internal Communications (2023), Internal Communications - Insights, Practices and Models (2012) and Get Intentional (2021).
 More about his work can be read at www.intraskope.com and www.aniisu.com

 BY MARIA GUADALUPE.
 Before you accept that job offer, think hard about whether your personal values aligns with the organisation's values.
 The importance of that 'fit' is understated, but this article explains why both employees and employers benefit from having these aligned values.